- Area: 37.5 kilometres square

 A trip to the Atherton Tablelands is not complete without a visit to Lake Tinaroo.
-Located approximately an hour and a half from Cairns.

 The lake has low winds and humidity than that of the lower regions.
 The moderate winds make perfect conditions for watersports like sailing, waterskiing and wakeboarding.